|The National Institute for Restorative Justice

 My dearest son

-I realize that by the time I finish writing this missive, the news cycle will
+I realize that by the time I finish writing this missive, the news cycle will have

-my personal “musing” beginning with the moment our denomination of faith got
+personal “musing” beginning with the moment our denomination of faith got

 dragged into the campaigns.